Tips for Managing Oral Allergy Syndrome and Hay Fever

 Pollen is produced by the male part of a flower, which is called the stamen.
 The stamen consists of a stalk called a filament bearing a sac called an anther.
 The anther contains the pollen grains.

 Is the Problem Really Oral Allergy Syndrome?

-Cross-Reactivity and Oral Allergy Syndrome
+Facts About Oral Allergy Syndrome

 The table below shows the most common foods that can trigger OAS in people when they are allergic to a particular type of pollen.
 Other foods not mentioned in the table may have the same effect.
 If a person responds to one food in a category, they don't necessarily respond to other foods in that category.

 Unless it's obvious that a particular food produces oral allergy syndrome or another allergic response, a nutritious food shouldn't be dropped from the diet.
 There are a lot of very nutritious foods listed in the table of suspect foods below, especially in the case of a birch pollen allergy.
 It would be a great shame to eliminate any of them unnecessarily.